SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/edit-layout.md

 1. Select a layout in the list on the left side.

 1. Click **Edit layout** below the preview.
-The **Edit card layout** window opens.

-1. See the sections below for how to edit the layout.
+1. In the **Edit card layout** window, edit the layout as described below.

-1. When you have finished the screen layout, click one of the following buttons:
+1. After finishing, click one of the following buttons:

     * **Save draft**: Click this button if the layout is not finished yet.
     * **Save + Publish**: Click this button to publish the layout to the selected user groups.